alexvpickering/revigoR/README.md

 ### Two GO Analyses

-Visualize where revigo merges terms across two GO analyses (shades of purple) and doesn't (shades of red and blue for each analysis respectively):
+Visualize where revigo merges terms across two GO analyses (shades of purple) and doesn't (shades of orange and green for each analysis respectively):

 ```R
 # two analyses